Saravji/saravjis_hut/dev_ops/README.md

-# Saravji's Hut Nuggets
+# Saravji's Hut Dev Ops Nuggets

-A collection a small and helpful nuggets.
+A collection a small and helpful nuggets related to dev ops.
 In an attempt to organize them into reasonable buckets.

 ## Installing Anaconda